 Connect coding to things that interest your kids.
 Some kids will jump at the opportunity to learn how to make a computer do what they want it to do, but other children will need help connecting code to their daily lives.

 Does your child love watching videos on YouTube?
 Talk to them about how coding can teach them how to make their own website to share their favorite videos.
 For kids who love to play video games, coding is a natural way for them to progress to making their own games.
 Budding entrepreneurs can use these skills to create an app or website for their business ideas.

 The possibilities are endless for what kids can do with their coding skills once they learn the fundamentals.

 Tip 3 – Learn Coding Basics with Block-Based Programming

 Use block-based coding languages to introduce the basics.
-As mentioned earlier, block-based coding languages are easy for beginners and a great place to start for kids.
+As mentioned earlier, block-based coding languages are easy for beginners and a great place to start for younger children.
 Scratch is the most commonly used block-based coding language and is free to use.

 Thousands of games exist on Scratch already, so you can show kids the possibilities of what they can create before diving into building a game themselves.
-Remixing a current game is also a great option, so kids can see exactly how a game was built and then turn it into something new.
+Remixing a current game is also a great option.
+Kids can see exactly how to create a game and then turn it into something new.

 Tip 4 – Study Common Coding Terms for Kids

-Introduce some common coding terms.
-Knowing some key terms and what they mean is a great way to set your kids up for success as they continue learning new skills.
+Introduce some common coding terms that apply across languages.
+Knowing some key terms and what they mean is a great way to set your children up for success as they continue learning new skills.
 There are dozens of different terms used in programming, but here are some good ones to start with.